 What Are the Most Common Breast Implant Sizes?

-The most commonly used breast implants range in size from around 200cc to 400cc.
+The most commonly used breast implants in breast augmentation range in size from around 200cc to 400cc.
 However, breast implant sizes can be as small as 100cc or as large as 850cc — sometimes bigger.

 Breast Implant Size Considerations